About Us

 The NCSE Executive

-The NCSE Executive, led by the Chief Executive Officer, John Kearney manage the organisation’s daily operations and ensures the delivery of services that support students with special educational needs.
+The NCSE Executive, led by the Chief Executive Officer, John Kearney manages the organisation’s daily operations and services.

 About Us